nayandas69/Social-Media-Downloader/README.md

 > Note: These builds are not signed, so you may get a warning from Windows Defender or your antivirus.
 If you get a warning, click "More Info" and then "Run Anyway".
 > This is normal for unsigned builds.
 You can safely ignore it and run the EXE.
-> If you are not sure about the build, please build it from source using the [Instructions](Instructions.md) above.
+> If you are not sure about the build, please build it from source using the [Instructions](https://github.com/nayandas69/Social-Media-Downloader/blob/b1e4c9b8dc44e072167938c7eff306f8818f09eb/Instructions.md) above.
 > We are not responsible for any issues caused by using untrusted builds.
 > DO NOT use modified EXE/Binaries files outside this repository.
 For your security, only use trusted builds.

 ### 🪟 Windows EXE (Prebuilt)
 1. Download the EXE from [Releases](https://github.com/nayandas69/Social-Media-Downloader/releases)
 2. Double-click & run like a normal app
+3. Boom!
+You're ready to download videos!

 ### 🐧 Prebuilt Linux Binaries